This manual provides an introduction to RouterOS's built-in powerful scripting language.

 Single command inside (), [] or {}

-does not require any end of command character.
+does not require any end-of-command character.
 The end of the command is determined by the content of the whole script

 :if ( true ) do={ :put "lala" }